Ernie Els: 2012–2019: fourth major championship and career volatility

 In June 2013, Els won for the first time since the 2012 Open Championship at the BMW International Open in Munich, Germany.
 He claimed a wire-to-wire victory with a one-stroke win over Thomas Bjørn for his 28th European Tour title.
 Els moved up to 14th from 20th in the world rankings after the win.

 Els struggled to find his form throughout the 2014 season.
 He finished 4th at the WGC-Accenture Match Play Championship in February, 5th at The Barclays and 7th at the PGA Championship, but struggled with missed cuts, including a missed cut at the Masters in April.
 Els's struggles continued into 2015 when he made only 10 cuts on the PGA Tour.
 He finished a 173rd in the FedEx Cup and failed to qualify for the playoffs.
 In preparation for the anchored putter ban in 2016, Els switched back to the short putter in late 2015.
-Els's struggles with short putts, or the "yips," became the draw of much media attention in early 2016.
+Els's struggles with short putts, or the "yips", became the draw of much media attention in early 2016.
 At the 2016 Masters Tournament, Els's putting was again the source of negative publicity when he six-putted from 3 feet on his opening hole.
 Els recorded a 9 on the hole and ended up shooting 80–73 and missing the cut.
 After the Masters, Els thanked his fans on his website for their support and was admittedly embarrassed by his putting performance.

-2020: PGA Tour Champions debut
+2020–2025: PGA Tour Champions

 In January 2020, Els joined the PGA Tour Champions shortly after his 50th birthday.
 In January 2020, Els shot 72-65-65 to tie for the lead of his first PGA Tour Champions event, the Mitsubishi Electric Championship at Hualalai.
 Miguel Ángel Jiménez and Fred Couples also qualified for the playoff.
 Jiménez won the event with a birdie on the second playoff hole.

 In March 2020, Els won the Hoag Classic in Newport Beach, California.
 Els finished with a 4-under-par 67 to finish 54 holes in 16-under-par 197, two strokes ahead of Fred Couples, Robert Karlsson, and Glen Day.
 This was just Els's third start on the PGA Tour Champions.

 In October 2020, Els won the SAS Championship in Cary, North Carolina.
 Els shot a 6-under-par 66 in the final round to win by one stroke over Colin Montgomerie.